xi/apca-introduction/analysis.md

 I am a regular web developer with a bachelor's degree in math, but without any training in the science around visual perception.
 That's why I cannot evaluate whether APCA is *better* than WCAG 2.x.
-Instead this is a systematic comparison of their mathemetical properties.
+Instead this is a systematic comparison of their mathematical properties.

 ## Context: The Web Content Accessibility Guidelines (WCAG)